 Emmanuel joined Cass in 2016.
 His research focuses on corporate governance, shareholder activism and the securities issuance process, particularly initial public offerings of equity (IPOs), and the conflicts of interest between banks, investors and firms.
 He is currently working with researchers at the Financial Conduct Authority on the dynamics of information exchange between banks and investors during IPOs.
-Prior to joining Cass, Emmanuel had a 25-year career in investment banking, holding senior positions in capital markets and corporate finance at Goldman Sachs, HSBC and JP Morgan in London and New York.
+Prior to joining Cass, Emmanuel had a 25-year career in corporate finance and equity capital markets at Goldman Sachs, HSBC and JP Morgan in London and New York.
 He received his BA (First Class) and MA from Magdalen College, Oxford.

 Working papers (2)

 - Pezier, E. and Jones, H. (2021).
 Do advisors improve IPO outcomes?
 SSRN: Elsevier.

 - Pezier, E. and Volpin, P. (2020).
 Activism in UK small-cap stocks.
 SSRN: Elsevier.